bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:58 AM CT, April 22</p>
+<p class="updated_time"> Latest data: 09:38 AM CT, April 22</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 80°, which is 4° **warmer** than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

-- 66°
+- 68°
-- Breezy
+- Clear
-- 66% humidity
+- 67% humidity
-- 13 mph wind
+- 12 mph wind
-- 3% cloud cover
+- 0% cloud cover
-- 44 AQI 🟩
+- 43 AQI 🟩
-- 0.09 inches of rain expected in the next 48 hours
+- 0.3 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>